edinburghlivinglab/ddc/pages/sprint.md

 challenges, within the sub-theme, for which you might be able to design a proof-of-concept solution?
 At this stage, your team does not have to (and **should not**) choose only one problem and solution.
-You should show that you have identified several possible problems and solutions, based on the Fast Hack.
+You should show that you have identified several possible problems and solutions, based on the Discovery Sprint.

 At this stage, you do not need to have worked out all the details of an idea, and do not need to worry about financial viability or building anything.
 Focus on generating and communicating ideas that could potentially help solve your identified problem.
 What would you do, and why?
-What impact might this idea have on food and sustainability?
+What impact might this idea have on the circular economy?

 ## Your Presentation